spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.3 File information section <a name="5.2.3"></a>

-One instance of the file information shall exist for each file in the software package.
+One instance of the file information may exist for each file in the software package.
 It provides important meta information about a given file including licenses and copyright.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

-Cardinality: Optional, one or many.
+Cardinality: Optional, zero or many.

 See [Clause 8](file-information.md) for details of the fields in this kind of section.